bozemendless/Light/README.md

 ﻿# Light

+This was my very first attempt at coding.
+I know it's filled with lots of shit, but I just don't want to erase my journey.
+Maybe one day I'll come back and refactor it... but for now, it stays as a testament to how far I've come.

 Light is a community-oriented instant messaging platform inspired by Discord's design.
 It allows members to create servers and communicate in channel of each server freely via messages, video, and audio.